-To find out which brand is brewing up best for Aussie tastebuds, Canstar Blue asked 1,250 adults to ‘spill the tea’ by rating the black tea they have purchased from a shop and enjoyed at home in the last three months.
-Respondents were asked to score their brand of choice on various factors, including the taste, variety/range, packaging design, value for money and overall satisfaction.
+To find out which brand is brewing up best for Aussie tastebuds, Canstar Blue asked 1,080 consumers to ‘spill the tea’ by rating the black tea(s) they have purchased from a shop and enjoyed at home in the last three months.
+Respondents were asked to score their brand of choice on various factors, including taste, range variety, packaging design, value for money and overall satisfaction.
 Brands that received the minimum sample size (30 responses) are featured in our report.
 The idea is to give you an idea of which black teas are worth settling down with when you put your feet up for a quick cuppa!

 Here are the best black tea brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Black tea is perhaps the most popular of all tea varieties and is what classic favourites such as English Breakfast and Earl Grey fall under.
 Black tea is fully oxidised, and is most commonly produced in India.
 There are three types of black tea produced in India – Darjeeling, Assam and Nilgiri.
 Ceylon is another popular variety and comes from Sri Lanka.
-Even within this category there are many sub-categories – ones even the biggest tea enthusiasts wouldn’t know about.
+Even within this category, there are many sub-categories – ones even the biggest tea enthusiasts wouldn’t know about.
 For a classic cuppa out on the deck, you can’t go wrong with black tea.

 Proudly grown in Far North Queensland, Nerada’s selection of black teas is described as ‘Australia’s freshest, finest and most sustainable’.
 The organic range includes loose-leaf and tea bag versions of Aussie favourites such as Earl Grey, Royal Devonshire, English Breakfast, and the brand’s plantation blend.
 A tea from the Nerada range can cost between $2.50 for the standard Nerada Tea Bags, which come in a 50-pack, and can reach up to $5.30 for a 200-pack of Nerada Cup or Pot Tea Bags.
 Nerada also offers Pure Organic Tea for $7.90.

 While ALDI may be well-known for its Special Buys, another popular range is its ALDI ‘Diplomat’ tea selection.
 Available in tea bag and tea round varieties, you can find classic favourites such as English Breakfast black tea.
 ALDI’s Diplomat range is claimed to be certified sustainable.

 While all teas come from the same plant (Camellia sinensis), taste will vary between blends.
-Black tea is definitely bolder and more malty in flavour than white, green or yellow tea.
+Black tea is bolder and more malty in flavour than white, green or yellow tea.
 Taste, aroma and colour will vary depending on the black tea variety, where and how the tea was cultivated and produced; as well as other factors like the year and season of harvest.

 We wouldn’t normally encourage consumers to spend more than they have to, but when it comes to black tea, you’ll probably consider trying various brands and blends money well spent!